Capturing computational environments

 When you install a package using pip it will typically access the Python Package Index (PyPI) to download and install that package.

-PyPI is an online repository of over 500,000 packages, and is the most commonly used source for installing python packages.
+PyPI is an online repository of over 500,000 packages, and is the most commonly used source for installing Python packages.

 It is also possible to install packages from local files, private repositories, or even directly from Github repositories, but this is outside the scope of this lesson.